NFL Network to broadcast 10 Conference USA football games

-DALLAS — The NFL Network and Conference USA have agreed to a four-year partnership that will put 10 Saturday afternoon conference football games on the network each season.
+DALLAS — The NFL Network and Conference USA have agreed to a four-year partnership that will put 10 of the league’s Saturday football games on the network each season.

+“While exploring new media options for football, NFL Network stood out as an excellent opportunity for national exposure,” C-USA Commissioner Judy MacLeod said Monday in a statement.
+“We look forward to showcasing our conference through their tremendous platform and reach.”

 The full schedule of Conference USA games to be shown on the NFL Network this season will be released at a later date.